Senior Camping Pass for State Parks – Updated for 2026 for Every State

 Connecticut

-In Connecticut, only non-residents pay to enter the state parks.
-Those who visit often and wish to avoid these entrance fees can purchase a season pass for a small fee, which allows them unlimited access to any state park.
-This does not help with camping fees, but can lower the overall cost of your Connecticut adventures.
+Those who visit often and wish to avoid these entrance fees can purchase a season pass for $112, which allows them unlimited access to any Connecticut state park.
+This does not help with camping fees, but it can lower the overall cost of your Connecticut adventures.

 Delaware

-Another state with a day-use-only pass, Delaware’s pass allows year-round entry to all state parks at no additional charge.
-The resident price for this pass is only $35.
-Meanwhile, out-of-state visitors will pay $70 for a pass.
-While the pass doesn’t discount camping fees, there are discounts available for seniors and it can still be a huge money saver.
+Delaware also offers a day-use only pass, which allows year-round entry to all state parks at no additional charge.
+The resident price for the senior version of this pass is only $25.
+Meanwhile, senior out-of-state visitors will pay $50 for a pass.
+While the pass doesn’t discount camping fees, it can still be a huge money saver if you plan on day trips to various parks.

 Florida

-Florida state park passes are available for $60–$120, depending on the type of pass you need.
-There is an active duty military and honorably discharged veteran discount of 50% off each pass.
+Florida state parks passes are available for $60–$120, depending on the type of pass you need.
+There is an active duty military and honorably discharged veteran discount of 25% off each pass.
 On top of that, Florida residents who fall into any of the following categories qualify for a free state parks pass:

 • Disabled veterans